felipenoris/math-server-docker/README.md

 - [ ] redhat7 toolchain script is under construction.

-- [ ] build Julia with system's llvm and shared libs.

 - [ ] add https support for Jupyter.

 - [ ] fix user authentication on Jupyter.